RxnRover/template_general_plugin/README.md

 a copy to use it.
 Copies of this template can be modified to create instrument plugins for Rxn Rover, using drivers created for each instrument.

+For the rest of this tutorial, the extracted template directory will be called "General Plugin Template", and this name is recommended for your directory as well.

 ### Integrating Template Into LabVIEW Project Creator

 It is possible to integrate this plugin template into the "Templates" list of